Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: Abstract

 \section{Abstract}

-We study the \emph{repeated optimal stopping problem}, which generalizes the classical optimal stopping problem with an unknown distribution to a setting where the same problem is solved repeatedly over $T$ rounds.
-In this framework, we aim to design algorithms that guarantee a competitive ratio in each round while also achieving sublinear regret across all rounds.
-Our primary contribution is a general algorithmic framework that achieves these objectives simultaneously for a wide array of repeated optimal stopping problems.
-The core idea is to dynamically select an algorithm for each round, choosing between two candidates: (1) an empirically optimal algorithm derived from the history of observations, and (2) a sample-based algorithm with a proven competitive ratio guarantee.
-Based on this approach, we design an algorithm that performs no worse than the baseline sample-based algorithm in every round, while ensuring that the total regret is bounded by $\tilde{O}(\sqrt{T})$.
-We demonstrate the broad applicability of our framework to canonical problems, including the prophet inequality, the secretary problem, and their variants under adversarial, random, and i.i.d.\ input models.
-For example, for the repeated prophet inequality problem, our method achieves a $1/2$-competitive ratio from the second round on and an $\tilde{O}(\sqrt{T})$ regret.
-Furthermore, we establish a regret lower bound of $\Omega(\sqrt{T})$ even in the i.i.d.\ model, confirming that our algorithm's performance is almost optimal with respect to the number of rounds.
+We study the \emph{repeated optimal stopping problem}, in which the same optimal stopping instance with an unknown distribution is solved repeatedly over $T$ rounds.
+We aim to simultaneously achieve strong per-round performance guarantees relative to a given baseline and sublinear regret across all rounds.
+Our primary contribution is a comprehensive theoretical characterization of whether and when these two objectives are compatible.
+First, under standard semi-bandit feedback, we prove that maintaining the per-round guarantee forces regret of $\Omega(T / \log T)$.
+Second, even under full feedback, we show that requiring almost-sure satisfaction of the per-round guarantee in every round is incompatible with sublinear regret.
+Third, under full feedback, we propose a general algorithmic framework that achieves both sublinear regret and the per-round guarantee with high probability.
+Our framework applies to canonical problems, including the prophet inequality, the secretary problem, and their variants under adversarial, random, and i.i.d.\ input models.
+For example, in the repeated prophet inequality problem, our method guarantees that, with high probability in each round, its expected reward is at least that of the classical single-sample algorithm, which achieves a $1/2$ competitive ratio, while simultaneously ensuring $\tilde{O}(\sqrt{T})$ regret.
+Furthermore, we establish a regret lower bound of $\Omega(\sqrt{T})$ even in the i.i.d.\ model, which is nearly tight with respect to the number of rounds.